23 Vitamin B1 Foods You Should Include in Your Diet in 2022

 Vitamin B1 Side Effects

-Since thiamine is water-soluble, the body stores only small amounts of it and it eliminates any excess through urine.
+Since thiamine is water-soluble, the body stores only small amounts of it, and it eliminates any excess through urine.
 Therefore, overdosing on thiamine is pretty rare.

-A balanced diet provides us with sufficient amounts of this vitamin.
-It’s good to know that we can hardly overdose on thiamine, but it’s always recommended to be cautious about using dietary supplements.
-Now, when you are familiar with the vitamin B1 function and sources rich in thiamine, we hope that this will help improve your health and well-being.
+A balanced diet, foods containing thiamine, and vitamin B1 supplements can provide us with sufficient amounts of this vitamin.
+It’s good to know that we can hardly overdose on thiamine, but it’s always recommended to be cautious of how much of the vitamin we are supplying ourselves with.

 What does vitamin B1 do to the body?